Weitzman ECHO Dermatology 2023-2024

-- Use management strategies for common dermatological symptoms
+- Apply management strategies to common dermatological conditions

 - Incorporate dermoscopy training to your clinical practice

-- Decipher which type of biopsy to use in different scenarios
+- More confidently assess which type of biopsy to use in different scenarios

 - Utilize clinical and dermoscopic findings to guide management of skin conditions

-- Differentiate skin infections from inflammatory conditions utilizing morphological clues
+- Distinguish skin infections from inflammatory conditions utilizing morphological clues

-What is Project ECHO® and Weitzman ECHO?
+What is Project ECHO®?
 Project ECHO® was developed by Sanjeev Arora, MD, at the University of New Mexico Health Sciences Center and is a collaborative model of medical education and care management that helps improve clinicians' knowledge and skills to improve patient care.
-ECHOs are designed to be a longer term continuing education programs to create a virtual community for providers and care team members to connect and learn from leading experts and receive guidance from peers and experts.
+ECHOs are designed to be a longer-term continuing education program to create a virtual community for providers and care team members to connect and learn from leading experts and receive guidance from peers and experts.
 This ECHO learning community provides mentorship and peer support which make this model unique and provide long-lasting impact beyond typical e-learning styles.
 Weitzman ECHO clinics are specifically designed to meet the needs of safety net primary care providers and their communities like providers practicing in federally qualified health centers (FQHCs).

 How much does it cost to participate?
-Enrollment is now open at no cost for the next curriculum year for the specified organizations below.
+Enrollment is now open at no cost for the next curriculum year.

 What level of participation is expected?
-Dermatology ECHO consists of 9 sessions in total.
+Weitzman ECHO Dermatology 2023-2024 consists of 7 sessions in total.
 ECHO participants are expected to:

 - Share webcams, when available

 How do I join the live sessions?
 Do I need any special equipment?
 Weitzman ECHO sessions are held virtually using the Weitzman Education Platform and Zoom Video Conferencing.
 Access is available on any computer with an internet connection.
-For instruction on how to how to join the live session, follow these Step-by-step instructions: Entering a Live Session.
+For instructions on how to join the live session, follow these Step-by-step instructions: Entering a Live Session.

 How do I claim credit and download my CE/CME certificate?
 After the live session is completed, the session evaluation will be available right in the platform.
 Once you complete the session evaluation, you will be able to claim your credits and download your certificate.

 How do I sign up?
-Register now by clicking on the "Register" tab at the top right of this page.
-To register, you must be from Lone Star Family Health or Community Health Centers of South Central Texas and use the code provided to you in the promotional program materials.
-After you complete the registration form, we will follow up with onboarding materials so you can join the program.
-If you have any questions regarding registration or the ECHO program, please contact Claire Newby, Education Specialist, at firstname.lastname@example.org.
+Please register now by clicking on the "Register" tab at the top right of this page.
+To register, you must be from Lone Star Circle of Care, Community Health Centers of South Central Texas, or Peoples Community Clinic and use the code provided to you in the promotional program materials.
+If you have any questions regarding registration or the ECHO program, please contact Lorena Morgan at MorganL@mwhs1.com.